 - Be very careful when you remove your mask, and do so as little as possible, in case your hearing aids fall off.

 - Purchase a button extender for your mask so that the elastics are extended further behind your head and do not have to attach directly behind your ears.

-- If you can, use your hair to hold the elastics in-place away from your ears.
+- If you can, use your hair to hold the elastics in place away from your ears.
 For example, tie your hair in a bun and hook the elastic around the bun.

-- If the online hearing test indicates that you do need a hearing aid, you can order your hearing aids directly from the Lexie Hearing website
+If the online hearing test indicates that you do need a hearing aid, you can order your hearing aids directly from the Lexie Hearing website.

-- Your hearing aids will be delivered directly to your home within 5 days.
-Download the Lexie App, take the hearing check using the App, program your hearing aids to the results, and personalize your devices.
-You will be on your way to better hearing without having to risk your health.
+Your hearing aids will be delivered directly to your home within 5 days.
+Once they arrive, take the hearing check using the Lexie Hearing App, program your hearing aids to the results, and personalize your devices.
+You can also reach out to a Lexie Hearing expert right from the app should you need assistance.

 In these three steps from Lexie Hearing, you will be on your way to better hearing without having to risk your health.
 For more information, contact us today.